ggicci/httpin/README.md

 ### Use middleware handlers to reduce much more trivial code

-First, set up the middleware for your handlers.
+First, set up the middleware for your handlers (**bind Input vs. Handler**).
 We recommend using [alice](https://github.com/justinas/alice) to chain your HTTP middleware functions.

 ```go
 func init() {